Extradition to Ohio for DUI Charges

 Extradition is the process of transferring a person from one state to another because of a warrant issued by the latter state.
 This procedure is often long and drawn-out, and can leave the defendant sitting in jail for weeks before a resolution is achieved.
 It is critical to consult with a defense attorney to explore all of your legal options and help you regain your freedom.

-Columbus DUI Extradition Attorney
+Cincinnati DUI Extradition Attorney

-Whether you are being extradited to the Columbus area, or from another state to Ohio, the experienced criminal defense lawyers at Joslyn Law Firm are here to help.
+Whether you are being extradited to the Cincinnati area, or from another state to Ohio, the experienced criminal defense lawyers at Joslyn Law Firm are here to help.
 Our legal team will fight to make sure your rights are protected, petition for your release from holding in prison, and ultimately pursue a favorable outcome in your case.

 If you are dealing with extradition to or from Ohio, don't just wait around feeling trapped.
 Contact Joslyn Law Firm today at (513) 339-6289 for your free consultation, one on one with a highly qualified defense attorney from our team.